 Please be sure that you are prepared for the challenges of an extended stay with a host family abroad before applying for the program.

 To be an au pair in France, you must:

 - Be a U.S. citizen between 18 and 29

 - Have a high school diploma

-- Be able to commit to at least 10 months (most host families prefer au pairs for the school year from September to June); 2-3 month (May to September)
+- Be able to commit to at least 10 months (most host families prefer au pairs for the school year from September to June) or two to three months (May to September)